PizzaRev Opening in Memphis

 Two more, both on Germantown Parkway, will open in early 2017.

-These locations will be owned by Robby Stewart and Andres Bolivar, who own the area Shake Shacks.
+These locations will be owned by Robby Stewart and Andres Bolivar, who own the area Steak 'n Shake.

 According to Stewart, whose Southern Restaurant Holdings runs several franchises in Tennessee and Georgia, they were looking to branch out with another brand.
 They had the burgers and pizza made sense.
 They also considered Mexican franchises and other pizza restaurants before deciding on Pizza Rev.